12 Best Shoulder Workouts To Build Strong, Sculpted Delts

 Dumbbell Upright Row

 This is another dumbbell shoulder workout that targets your shoulder muscles.
-Follow these steps to do this exercise correctly.
+Follow these steps to do the dumbbell upright row correctly.

 1. Hold a pair of dumbbells overhand in front of your thighs.
 Make sure your palms are facing your body.